|Outpatient Rehabilitation and Sports Medicine Services

 Parents who have questions or concerns about their child's development or want to maximize their child's normal development are welcome to contact us for an assessment.

-Pediatric rehabilitation at Upper Chesapeake Health is also available as an
+Pediatric rehabilitation at UM UCH is also available as an

 adjunct to your child's school based therapy program.
 Pediatric rehabilitation